Impact of Phonetics on Speaker Identity in Adversarial Voice Attack: Methodology

 We evaluate the effect of adversarial perturbations on speaker identity using two state-of-the-art embedding models: ECAPA-TDNN \cite{desplanques2020ecapa} and a ResNet-based speaker verification backbone \cite{heigold2016resnet, chung2020voxceleb}.
 Given an utterance $x$, each model outputs a fixed-dimensional embedding $f(x) \in \mathbb{R}^d$.
 We assess the similarity between embeddings using cosine distance.
 Two types of samples are considered: \emph{genuine samples} (same speaker: $f(x)$ vs. $f(x')$) and \emph{impostor samples} (different speakers).
 To quantify the separation between the genuine and impostor score distributions, we compute the discriminability index $d'$\cite{macmillan2004detection}, defined as:

 where $\mu_{\text{gen}}$ and $\mu_{\text{imp}}$ denote the means of the genuine and impostor score distributions, respectively, and $\sigma_{\text{gen}}^2$ and $\sigma_{\text{imp}}^2$ are their variances.
 A significant drop in $d'$ indicates that adversarial perturbations shift embeddings closer to impostor space, thereby inducing identity drift.
-In addition, we report the true match rate at 0.1\% false match rate (TMR@0.1\%FMR).
+In addition, we report the TMR at 0.1\% FMR.
 Using both ECAPA-TDNN and ResNet allows us to validate that observed identity drift is not model-specific but reflects vulnerabilities of embedding-based speaker recognition systems.